National Park Safaris - Why

 It's really simple. ...
 I 'm a fantastic spotter and my clients have the best quality sightings.

-I have had top sightings consecutively for the last 13 years & just under 1000 days in the Park.
+I have had top sightings consecutively for the last 15 years & just about 12 000 hours in the Park.

 My vehicle has the best practical height, and is weather and relatively dust proof.

-I have a permanent backup vehicle 4 km's outside the Park at my base.
+I still have a permanent backup vehicle 4 km's outside the Park at my base - March 2018.

 With me you will have a full day fun safari, not just a day tour....